Wildlife Programs Specialist – PT

 - Maintain department supplies and materials; provide material requests as needed.

 - Other duties as assigned.
-The Director of Education reserves the right to modify duties and responsibilities of the Wildlife Programs Specialist as necessary.
+The Curator of Education reserves the right to modify duties and responsibilities of the Wildlife Programs Specialist as necessary.

 - Strong knowledge of K-12 learning and teaching strategies, curriculum, and standards and museum education theory and practice.